Configure Nerdio Manager for Unified Application Management

 To link a WinGet community or Intune repository:

-Navigate to Settings > Nerdio environment.
+Classic UI: Navigate to Settings > Nerdio environment.

 In the Unified Application Management tile, select Link.